Buitreraptor: Paleobiology

 Unenlagiines had better capacities for running and pursuit predation than other dromaeosaurids such as Laurasian dromaeosaurids (Eudromaeosauria), which were more stocky and had shorter legs and had an active predatory lifestyle.
 Unenlagiines were highly cursorial animals because they were more gracile and had modified metatarsals that are relatively thin and lengthened.
 Based on these adaptations, it is likely that unenlagiines preyed on small, fast animals, although the exact animals are unknown.
 Buitreraptor features particular traits that can be attributed to specific hunting methods.
 Models for Buitreraptor propose that it hunted by traveling large distances in pursuit of prey, which may explain the long-legged trait shared by various genera of Unenlagiidae.
 Buitreraptor is characterized by its long forelimbs and hands; it likely relied on them to restrain prey and the curved claw of the second pedal digit would have injured or killed the victim.
 Buitreraptor probably swallowed its prey whole due to its lack of serrated teeth with flesh-tearing capabilities; the teeth functioned to simply hold prey.

+Buitreraptor might have been capable of powered flight, as discussed in a 2025 study.